FractalAIResearchLabs/Fathom-DeepResearch/README.md

 <p align="center"> <img src="./assets/main.png" style="width: 100%;" id="benchmark-img">       </p>

-We present Fathom DeepResearch, a SOTA deep research framework setting new SOTA across search benchmarks including FRAMES, WebWalkerQA, Seal0.
-Also on open ended Deep Research Bench.
-We release **Fathom-Search-4B**, 4B parameter LLM specifically designed for long-horizon, deep information-seeking tasks. **Fathom-Synthesizer-4B**, a accompanying 4B LLM for expert report synthesis.
-We also release technical report containing our meticulously designed training and dataset preperation strategies.
+We present Fathom DeepResearch, a state-of-the-art framework that sets new benchmarks across search-intensive evaluations, including FRAMES, WebWalkerQA, Seal0, and the open-ended Deep Research Bench.
+Alongside this, we release Fathom-Search-4B, a 4B-parameter model purpose-built for long-horizon, deep information-seeking, and Fathom-Synthesizer-4B, its complementary model specialized in expert-grade report synthesis.
+Our accompanying technical report details the key innovations, training pipeline and dataset preparation strategies that have been used to build Fathom-DeepResearch.

 ## ✨ Key Innovations